-Career Help Library >
+Career Help Center >

 Tips for a Successful Phone Interview

-- Find a quiet place: it is important that when you are speaking you are not interrupted by anyone or anything.
+- Find a quiet place: it is important that when you are speaking, you are not interrupted by anyone or anything.
 Find a place where you know you will be able to talk privately without being disrupted by anyone.

-- Practice makes perfect: have a friend or family member call you to practice with a mock phone interview meeting.
+- Practice makes perfect have a friend or family member call you to practice with a mock phone interview meeting.